Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 \subsubsection{Reconstruction in the lepton+jets and all-jets channels}

 In the lepton+jets and all-jets channels, kinematic fits~\cite{Abbott:1998dc,CMS-NOTE-2006-023} are employed to check the compatibility of an event with the \ttbar hypothesis and to improve the resolution of the reconstructed quantities.
 The fit parameters are the three-vectors of the momenta of the six decay products resulting in 18 unknowns.
-The following constraints are applied in the fit: the invariant masses of the two top quark candidates should be the same and the invariant masses of both \PW boson candidates should be 80.4\GeV~\cite{ParticleDataGroup:2022pth}.
+The following constraints are applied in the fit: the invariant masses of the top quark and antiquark candidates should be the same and the invariant masses of both \PW boson candidates should be 80.4\GeV~\cite{ParticleDataGroup:2022pth}.
+The intrinsic width effects are negligible with respect to the experimental resolution, with the latter taken into account in the kinematic fit.

 In the lepton+jets channel, the four-momenta of the lepton and the four highest-\pt (leading) jets, and \ptvecmiss are the inputs that are fed together with their resolutions to the fit algorithm~\cite{Abbott:1998dc}.
 With these input values, the fit has two degrees of freedom.
 In the all-jets channel, the momenta and resolutions of the six leading jets are the inputs to the fitter~\cite{CMS-NOTE-2006-023} resulting in a fit with three degrees of freedom.
 The kinematic fit then minimises $\chisq\equiv(\mathbf{x}-\mathbf{x}^m)^{\mathrm{T}}G(\mathbf{x}-\mathbf{x}^m)$, where $\mathbf{x}^m$ and $\mathbf{x}$ are the vectors of the measured and fitted momenta, respectively, and $G$ is the inverse covariance matrix, which is constructed from the uncertainties in the measured momenta.
 The above-mentioned constraints are added to the minimisation procedure with Lagrange multipliers.